RadoslavStefanov/NovaInsurance-Vanilla-Website/README.md

 - In-page PDF viewer.
 - Form Captcha protection.
 - A "ThankYou" page with a timer.
+- MultiStep forms on some pages.
+- SEO Optimization
 ... and many more...

 To achieve the template/design freedom we needed, I decided to create the project using the vanilla tools like HTML/CSS/JS and build this site from the ground up.